phouse512/blog/_posts/2017-02-28-avoiding-locks-with-psycopg2.markdown

 Once I did some digging in the [psycopg2 documentation][psycopg2_docs], I found that my usage was wrong.
 Quoted from the documentation below:

-> Warning By default even a simple SELECT will start a transaction: in
+> By default even a simple SELECT will start a transaction: in
 > long-running programs, if no further action is taken, the session will remain
 > “idle in transaction”, an undesirable condition for several reasons (locks are
 > held by the session, tables bloat...).
 For long lived scripts, either make sure